mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-04-tuesday_morning_Notebook_servers.md

 ### Who is jovyan?

+Looking at your bash prompt, you’ll notice that your username is **jovyan** (derived from "Jupyter").
+Why does everyone have the same username in this environment?
+That’s because your notebook server is running inside a **container**.
+Containers are lightweight, self-contained environments that bundle an application (in this case, the Jupyter notebook server) together with its dependencies, ensuring that it runs consistently across different systems.

-Looking at your bash prompt, you'll notice that your username is jovyan (there's a backstory, but it means 'related to Jupyter').
-Why is everyone's username the same?
-Your notebook server is running as a container.
-The container instance is private and linked to your Bryn user's storage, but the image it runs is the same for everyone.
-As a result, it is not necessary or desirable to have unique system users.
+The **container** instance is private and linked to your specific user storage on the system, but the actual image (which includes the software, configurations, and libraries) is the same for everyone using the platform.
+This is why it’s unnecessary to have unique system users for each individual—everyone operates within the same standardized environment, hence the shared username.

+### What is a container?

+A **container** is a technology that allows you to package up an application, along with all of its dependencies, libraries, and configurations, into a single isolated environment.
+This guarantees that the application runs consistently, no matter where it’s deployed.
+Unlike virtual machines, which simulate an entire operating system, containers are more lightweight because they share the host system’s kernel, making them faster and less resource-intensive.

+In a Jupyter Notebook server context, containers allow multiple users to have their own private instances, even though they all use the same underlying software image.
+This ensures consistency across users, simplifies deployment, and provides isolation—what happens in your container doesn’t affect others.
+It's a key technology in environments where reproducibility and ease of scaling are important, like in data science and bioinformatics workflows.

-TLDR: don't worry about it.
-Inside your notebook server, your username is jovyan
+**TLDR:** Don’t worry about it!
+Inside your notebook server, everyone’s username is set to **jovyan** because you’re working inside a standardized container environment that provides all the necessary tools and libraries for your Jupyter notebooks.

 ---